TryGhost/GQL/README.md

-# ghost-gql
+# GQL

-Filter query language for working with Ghost's API
+Filter query language for working with Ghost's JSON API